5 Places Giving Away Free Treats On National Donut Day

 Krispy Kreme locations also plan to get in on the fun holiday action by offering any donut on the menu for free — no purchase necessary.
 That’s one delicious deal that can’t be beaten!

-Meanwhile, Papa John’s (yes the pizza place) across the nation added a new item to the menu — dessert doughnut holes, which are filled with caramel crème, rolled in cinnamon sugar, and served warm.
+Meanwhile, Papa John’s (yes the pizza place) locations across the nation added a new item to the menu — dessert doughnut holes, which are filled with caramel crème, rolled in cinnamon sugar, and served warm.
 On Friday, customers who purchase a pizza will receive the new dessert for free.
 Starting June 2, use the code DONUT on the app to receive a complimentary side of the new doughnut holes with the purchase of two pizzas.

 #NationalDonutDay is coming, Friday 6/1!
 Treat Do' Self to a FREE donut with the purchase of any beverage. ????????❤️ pic.twitter.com/9Z0ERZBmno